The Center in South Sudan

 - We advised the Ministry of Parliamentary Affairs of South Sudan during the Transitional Constitution drafting process.

-- We will support the government of South Sudan during the permanent constitutional drafting process.
+- We supported the government of South Sudan during the permanent constitution drafting process, and will continue to work with parties seeking democratic reform during the peace negotiations and constitution drafting process.

 - We will help empower women’s organizations to participate in the constitutional process.